AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/spa-editor/remote-spa/quick-setup.md

 ## Parabéns!

 Você tem uma ideia rápida de como o AEM SPA Editor pode aprimorar seu SPA com áreas controladas e editáveis!
-Se você estiver interessado, confira o resto do tutorial, mas não deixe de começar do zero, já que nesta configuração rápida seu ambiente de desenvolvimento local agora está no estado final do tutorial!
+If you&#39;re interested - check out the rest of the tutorial, but make sure to start fresh, since in this quick setup your local development environment is now in  end state of the tutorial!